 Neutropenic fever is a serious side effect of cytotoxic chemotherapy treatment in cancer patients.
-When absolute neutrophil count is 500 cells/mm3 or a count of <1,000 cells/mm3 with predicted decrease to <500 cells/mm3, for which an oral temperature of $\geq$ 38.3 °C or $\geq$ 38 °C for more than 1 hour is considered an increased risk of infection and mortality.
+When absolute neutrophil count is 500 cells/mm3 or a count of <1,000 cells/mm3 with a predicted decline to <500 cells/mm3, for which an oral temperature of \ge 38.3 °C or \ge 38 °C for more than 1 hour is considered an increased risk of infection and mortality.
 In cancer patients, fever may be the only symptom of underlying infections following chemotherapy treatment [7].

-It is critical to recognize neutropenic fever early and to initiate a proper empiric systemic antibacterial therapy promptly in order to avoid progression to a sepsis syndrome and possibly death, which requires good knowledge about the causative microorganisms and antimicrobial sensitivity [8].
+It is critical to recognize neutropenic fever early and to initiate a proper empiric systemic antibacterial therapy promptly in order to avoid progression to a sepsis syndrome and possibly death, which requires thorough knowledge of the causative microorganisms and antimicrobial sensitivity [8].